cisco-open/cluster-registry-controller/README.md

 1. Install the cluster registry controller on the new cluster as shown above.

-2. Choose one cluster from the existing cluster group and the the Cluster and secret resource swap with the new cluster:
+2. Choose one cluster from the existing cluster group and perform the Cluster and secret resource swap with the new cluster:

    From first cluster to third cluster:
     ```